 Don’t just tell the sellers you want their house, tell them why you want it.
 Whether it was a big backyard, a chef’s kitchen or a walk-in closet that grabbed your attention, the owners will be flattered to hear what you liked most about their home.

-Though it may sound silly, bonds can easily be built over a mutual love for cats, or the Patriots or whatever it may be.
+Though it may sound silly, emotional bonds can easily be built over a mutual love for cats, or the Patriots or whatever it may be.
 If you share a common value or hobby with the sellers, mention it in your cover letter.
-It’s an easy way to make yourself more relatable, and will also show that you’re not sending the same generic letter with every offer you submit.
+It’s an easy way to make yourself more relatable, and will also show that you’re not sending the same generic letter with every offer you submit as a buyer.